Introduction

 1. Order Placement and Processing

-To start, an order needs to be made in the process of shipping and receiving.
+To start, an order needs to be made for shipping and receiving.
 So, the first step of the process kicks off with a customer placing an order!
 This order is done through one of many channels, whether online platforms, phone calls, or face-to-face transactions.

 Next, the channel enters the order details into the system for processing, marking the beginning of the logistical journey.